james-o-dev/bitburner-scripts/README.md

 Note, `run.js` is currently a WIP and is not designed to run for extended durations.

+## Issues

+* The HWGW batch scripts eventually get out of sync.
+Methods have been used to alleviate this but it comes at the expense of profit - eventually the profit is quite low...
+  * To be investigated - could possibly be due to other running scripts with lower sleep times having priority (javascript stuff).
+* Sometmes HWGW only execs grow and weaken scripts and not the hack script - you to monitor it in active scripts restart `run.js` in order to solve it.

 ## Tips

 * My personal priority: